Buy to let mortgages

 Which lenders offer buy to let mortgages?

 Most of the big banks and building societies offer buy to let mortgages.
 There are also lenders who specialise in this area.
-It's a good idea to talk to one of our mortgage advisers before you take out a buy to let mortgage, as we will help you choose the most suitable deal.
+It's a good idea to talk to one of our mortgage advisors before you take out a buy to let mortgage, as we will help you choose the most suitable deal.

 How much can I borrow on a buy to let basis?